-- 101. Tunnel portal emissions have been assessed using a model that has been developed specifically for the assessment of portal emissions (The Graz University of Technology, Graz Lagrangian Model (GRAL)).
-The Tunnel Portal Air Quailty Assessment (NZTA, 2010c) includes justification for the choice of dispersion model. - 102.
+- 109. During periods of low traffic volumes, it may be appropriate to cease or reduce tunnel ventilation to conserve energy.
+This would allow some discharge of contaminants via the portals (the tunnel entrance and exit). - 110.
+Tunnel portal emissions have been assessed using a model that has been developed specifically for the assessment of portal emissions (The Graz University of Technology, Graz Lagrangian Model (GRAL)).
+The Tunnel Portal Air Quality Assessment (NZTA, 2010c) includes justification for the choice of dispersion model. - 111.
 The overall approach for portal assessment is similar to the surface roads and ventilation stacks, so the same limitations apply.
-The assessment is based on average traffic flows, which will provide an estimate of emissions for an average day. - 103.
+The assessment is based on average traffic flows, which will provide an estimate of emissions for an average day. - 112.
 This issue is less critical for the assessment of portal emissions, because portal emissions only occur during off-peak times when high traffic flows are unlikely.
-However, it is important that portal emissions are carefully managed because meteorological conditions are likely to be less favourable to dispersion during off-peak times, and this is when background concentrations of contaminants are most likely to be elevated. - 104.
-It is unclear (from the assessment and subsequent evidence from Mr Fisher) why the proposal to turn off the tunnel fans at night (and thereby allow for portal emissions) relates to hour of day, not air quality or traffic criteria. - 105.
-According to the assessment, tunnel airflow will be managed according to measured carbon monoxide (CO) concentration inside the tunnel.
-It would seem logical to have air quality criteria (CO or NO2 concentration) for turning fans on in the event that concentrations inside the tunnel are higher than expected during off peak times in order to manage portal emissions.
+However, it is important that portal emissions are carefully managed because meteorological conditions are likely to be less favourable to dispersion during off-peak times, and this is when background concentrations of contaminants are most likely to be elevated. - 113.
+It is unclear (from the assessment and subsequent evidence from Mr Fisher) why the proposal to turn off the tunnel fans at night (and thereby allow for portal emissions) relates to hour of day, not air quality or traffic criteria.

-- 106. According to Mr Fisher's evidence (paragraph 93) "While it would be possible to have an operational system that monitored air quality, this would be subject to a number of crucial criteria, namely (1) monitoring the right contaminants, (2) in the right place, (3) selecting the right on/off criteria for the fans, and (4) keeping it all working (with fairly complex and, at times not completely reliable, monitoring equipment)." - 107.
+- 114. According to the assessment, tunnel airflow will be managed according to measured carbon monoxide (CO) concentration inside the tunnel.
+It would seem logical to have air quality criteria (CO or NO2 concentration) for turning fans on in the event that concentrations inside the tunnel are higher than expected during off peak times in order to manage in tunnel and portal emissions. - 115.
+According to Mr Fisher's evidence (paragraph 93) "While it would be possible to have an operational system that monitored air quality, this would be subject to a number of crucial criteria, namely (1) monitoring the right contaminants, (2) in the right place, (3) selecting the right on/off criteria for the fans, and (4) keeping it all working (with fairly complex and, at times not completely reliable, monitoring equipment)." - 116.
 This evidence seems to undermine the proposed tunnel airflow management system, which is based on measured CO concentration according to the assessment.
 In fact, it is common practice to manage tunnel ventilation systems based on air quality measurements.
-It is entirely unclear why the proposed system uses CO concentration to manage ventilation flowrate, but not to manage ventilation on/off times. - 108.
+It is entirely unclear why the proposed system uses CO concentration to manage ventilation flowrate, but not to manage ventilation on/off times. - 117.
 According to Mr Fisher's evidence, the exact operational requirements for tunnel ventilation will be covered by the Tunnel Traffic Management Plan, which will "include all the necessary criteria to ensure that portal emissions do not result in adverse effects".
 The plan is not yet available.
 There is some uncertainty around management of portal emissions.
-Unless this uncertainty is resolved, we consider that the tunnel traffic management plan should be subject to approval by the Auckland Council or an independent peer review panel appointed by the Council.
+Unless this uncertainty is resolved, we consider that the "Procedures for the operation of tunnel fans and the management of portal emissions" specified in the Tunnel Traffic Management Plan should be subject to approval by the Auckland Council or an independent peer review panel appointed by the Council.